szilvaa/acadio-tutorials/tutorial3/readme.md

 csc command.cs /r:AutoCAD.NET.Model\lib\45\acdbmgd.dll /r:AutoCAD.NET.Core\lib\45\accoremgd.dll /t:library
 ```
 ## Step 5: Package the C# dll into an Autoloader zip
 When uploading code to the service you must package it into a zip file with manifest.
-This zip file is called an autoloader package and it is the same format used by [Autodesk Exchange Apps] (https://apps.autodesk.com).
+This zip file is called an autoloader package and it is the same format used by [Autodesk Exchange Apps](https://apps.autodesk.com).
 ### Step 5.1: Create autoloader manifest
 Create a text file named `PackageContents.xml` with the following content:
 ```xml